tacman/image-server/README.md

 bin/console survos:image:upload --path=photos/def.jpg
 # response: /d4/a1/49244.jpg   size: ...
 ```

+Instead, it sends back a "server busy" status code, and submit the image to the processing queue to be generated.

+By not allowing a runtime configuration, we simplify the urls, the original request is has /resolve, the actual image does not.

+The application can't call image_filter directly, since that checks the cache to create the link (/resolve or not).
+The the application needs a survos/image-bundle that helps with the configuration.

 The application, which does NOT cache the images, needs to store this in a database.
 To request thumbnails, it's